2.7K Views 12 years ago

 • It’s difficult to find, but look for furniture that hasn’t been treated with flame-retardant chemicals.
 It’s better for the environment and us.

-And, for those of us not financially stacked enough to replace our bedroom suite on a whim, here are some other tips to help make-do with the situations:
+And, for those of us not financially stacked enough to replace our bedroom suite on a whim, here are some other tips to help make-do with the situation:

 • Check out yard sales for finding more expensive, solid wood-frame furniture.
 Invest a little money (or DIY) in having someone make new cushions with safe fabric.
 Or, use secondhand shops.
 Piece together a funky mix of new-to-you furnishings.

-• If you can’t afford to replace your cabinets, sofa, mattress and whatever else immediately, take steps to seal the toxins in.
-AFM Safe Seal will work on “wooden” stuff and mattress and couches can be covered to contain the fumes.
+• If you can’t afford to replace your cabinets, sofa, mattress, and whatever else immediately, take steps to seal the toxins in.
+AFM Safe Seal will work on “wooden” stuff, and mattresses and couches can be covered to contain the fumes.

-• Use this very helpful chart for choosing the right furniture, covers and so on.
+• Use this very helpful chart for choosing the right furniture, covers, and so on.
 It even reaches out to those of us still into beanbag chairs and inflatable furniture.
-And, use this alternatively helpful chart for a room-by-room breakdown of items to avoid and there replacements.
+And, use this alternative helpful chart for a room-by-room breakdown of items to avoid and their replacements.